-- Type of cancer suspected
+The type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose vulvar cancer:

-X-ray.
+Chest X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow (orally).

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
-Learn more about the first steps to take after a diagnosis of cancer.
+After diagnostic tests are done, your doctor will review all of the results with you.
+If the diagnosis is cancer, these results help the doctor describe the cancer.
+This is called staging.